Beginning July 30, 2010, all Ontario hospitals with operating rooms are required to publicly report their Surgical Safety Checklist (SSC) compliance.

 The surgical safety checklist has three phases, before, during and after surgery.
 Learn more about the Surgical Safety Checklist by reading answers to frequently asked questions.

-See the Surgery Safety Checklist compliance rate
+See the Surgical Safety Checklist compliance rate

 at the General site and the Branson Ambulatory Care Centre of North York General Hospital.

 The rate reflects the percentage of compliance, by site, where all three phases of the SSC were performed for all surgical procedures during the period.